Esteebaan23/Store_Sales_Time_Series_XGboost/README.md

      ```bash
     pip install -r requirements.txt

-If there is any questions you may follow the Steps.docx that you can find in the ZIP file or in the repository.
+If there is any questions you may follow the Steps.docx that you can find in the Deployment ZIP file or in the repository.